anithag09/BizCard/README.md

 2. Data Extraction and Storage

 - The uploaded image is processed using EasyOCR to extract text.
+- The image is converted into binary format
-- The extracted data is then stored in the MySQL database.
+- The extracted data and image in binary format is then stored in the MySQL database.

 **Alter Data**